abdurrehman022/SimpleImageDownloader/README.md

-# Image Downloader from Unsplash
+# Image Downloader for Unsplash

 This Python script allows you to download images from Unsplash based on a list of titles provided in a CSV file.
 The script uses the Unsplash API to search for images and download them to a specified folder.